GSA/fpki-guides/pages/PIV FAQs.md

 ### 3.2  What is the Difference Between A PIV-I Card And A PIV Card

-**A PIV** card is an identity card that is fully conformant with Federal PIV standards as defined by [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) and may only be issued by a Federal entity.  <br /><br />
+**PIV** is the official standard, detailed in Federal Information Processing Standards (FIPS) Publication 201, for issuing and managing Federal ID credentials in support of Homeland Security Presidential Directive (HSPD)-12.
+A PIV card is an identity card that is fully conformant with Federal PIV standards as defined by [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) and may only be issued by a Federal entity.  <br /><br />

-**A PIV-I** card meets the PIV technical specifications of [NIST SP 800-73](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) and is issued in a manner that may be trusted by Federal Government Relying Parties, but does not meet all of the requirements of [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf). <br /><br />
+**A PIV-I** card meets the PIV technical specifications of [NIST SP 800-73](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) and is issued in a manner that may be trusted by Federal Government Relying Parties.
+PIV-I card issuers are cross-certified with the Federal Bridge Certification Authority (FBCA), however, a PIV-I card is not a Federal credential and does not meet all of the requirements of [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf).<br /><br />
 The table below compares the PIV and PIV-I cards in the areas of Suitability, Trust, and Card Edge.
 <br /><br />
 ![PIV to PIV-I comparison table](https://github.com/Protiviti-JSargent/fpki-guides/blob/Protiviti-JSargent-draft-1/img/PIV_PIVI_table.JPG) <br />